MojosBeans100/CI-MS5-loveplants/USER_STORIES.md

 Acceptance Criteria:
 - Users can see all products in their bag when on the checkout page
 - Users can delete items from their bag on the checkout page

+### 4.3
+As a **site user** I can **see the total amount my card will be billed** so that **I know how much I am spending from my account**

+Acceptance Criteria:
+- User knows that pressing Secure Checkout/Submit will charge their card details
+- Users knows how much money will be taken from their card
+- User can see the charge updating as they edit their bag

+### 4.4
+As a **site user** I can **select whether to save the billing/delivery information for next time** so that **I do not have to repeat this step each time**

+Acceptance Criteria:
+- g
+- g
+- g

+### 4.5
+As a **site user** I can **see confirmation that the order has been successful** so that **I am aware the order went through the system**

+Acceptance Criteria:
+- g
+- g
+- g

+## User Story 5
+User Story 5 refers to features which allow users to leave a review and rating for products.

+### 5.1
+As a **site user** I can **I can rate products I have purchased** so that **other users can see customer feedback on the product**

+Acceptance Criteria:
+- User can rate products they have purchased
+- Users cannot rate products they have not purchased
+- Users cannot rate products more than once

+### 5.2
+As a **site user** I can **add a comment review to products I have purchased** so that **other users can see a comment from a previous buyer of the product**

+Acceptance Criteria:
+- Users can comment on products they have purchased
+- Users can review comments from other buys

+### 5.3
+As a **site user** I can **review ratings for products** so that **I can see previous customer's experience with this product**

+Acceptance Criteria:
+- Users can see a review/rating section on each product detail
+- Users can scroll through reviews for a product
+- Users can see when the reviews were left

+## User Story 6
+User Story 6 captures the admin requirements for using the website, to add, edit, delete products.

+### 6.1
+As a **site admin** I can **edit information about products, such as price, quantity remaining, picture** so that **product details can be adjusted as required**

+Acceptance Criteria:
+- p
+- p
+- p

+### 6.2
+As a **site admin** I can **add products to the LovePlants store** so that **site users can view and buy new products**

+Acceptance Criteria:
+- Admin users can click 'Add Product'
+- Admin users can fill in Add Product form
+- Admin users can submit the form

+### 6.3
+As a **site admin** I can **apply a discount to any/all products** so that **LovePlants can sell off old stock, or promote product for special calendar days**

+Acceptance Criteria:
+- A
+- A
+- a

+### 6.4
+As a **site admin** I can **delete products from the LovePlants store** so that **discontinued stock can be removed from the product list**

+Acceptance Criteria:
+- A
+- A
+- a

+### 6.5
+As a **site admin** I can **review, edit and delete customer orders** so that **orders can be adjusted accordingly**

+Acceptance Criteria:
+- A
+- A
+- a